TheIoTLearningInitiative/IntelEdison/documentation/Processor.md

 ## Intel SIMD Extensions

 > In computing, Streaming SIMD Extensions (SSE) is an SIMD instruction set extension to the x86 architecture, designed by Intel and introduced in 1999 in their Pentium III series processors as a reply to AMD's 3DNow!.
 SSE contains 70 new instructions, most of which work on single precision floating point data.
-Wikipwdia
+Wikipedia

 https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions